PerfectGym/developer/content/api/users/userdirectdebit.md

     POST Users/DirectDebit

-Request assigns bank account details to existing club user.
+Request assigns bank account details to existing club user and selects it as current payment method.

 ### Parameters